The hybrid workforce: Overcoming recruitment and onboarding challenges

 - Remote interviews can seem to require less commitment.
 When all a candidate must do is sit down at a screen, it can seem to recruiters that they are less serious about a role compared to when they take the time and effort required for an in-person interview.

 - It can be difficult to build relationships and impart company culture and values without in-person contact.
 If not done well, remote onboarding can leave new hires feeling anxious and isolated because they are missing social norms and feedback they would expect from in-person interactions.

-- Legacy software – still used by many organisations – cannot personalise and humanise the recruitment experience nor deliver good the UI/UX and omni-device functionality that are required today.
+- Legacy software – still used by many organizations – cannot personalize and humanize the recruitment experience nor deliver good the UI/UX and omni-device functionality that are required today.

-- Traditional HR systems without a centralised platform force both employees and employers to juggle multiple software tools and manual processes.
+- Traditional HR systems without a centralized platform force both employees and employers to juggle multiple software tools and manual processes.

 - When wedged into legacy and manual systems, technologically sophisticated processes like video interviews and recruitment apps actually add more work, rather than reduce it.

 Artificial intelligence (AI)-driven HR technologies can make recruitment and onboarding processes more efficient for HR teams by automating tasks at every step of the hiring process – from recruiting to onboarding to retention.
 As Josh Bersin says, “The way we source, assess, hire, train, develop, pay, and move people is all being informed by AI.”